Special Education Itinerant Teacher

 SEIT ideally takes place in the child’s classroom.
 This can be daycare, public school, or a private child care setting.

-Services take place during a childs school day, depending on the child's Individualized plan (IEP).
-For example if the IEP mandates that the child receive 5 hours of SEIT per week that would be 1 hour per day over 5 days.
+Services take place during a childs school day, depending on the child's Individualized Education Plan (IEP).
+For example, if the IEP mandates that the child receive 5 hours of SEIT per week, that would typically be 1 hour per day over 5 days.
 Services must be between 8 am to 6 pm Monday through Friday.

 Why would a child receive SEIT services?
 This goes back to evaluations.
-When there are concerns about a child's development or performance within a group or educational environment, the Department of Education recommends and funds a comprehensive evaluation.
+When there are concerns about a child's development or performance within a group or educational environment, the Department of Education recommends and funds a comprehensive multi disciplianry evaluation.
 A child may receive services if: 1) The DOE psychological or educational evaluation indicates that the child's cognitive, social-emotional, or adaptive skills are below age level, affecting their ability to learn.
-2) The committee on preschool education, upon review of the evaluations and meeting with the parents, determines that the child would benefit from individualized support to help them navigate the preschool environment.
+2) The Committee on Preschool Special Education (CPSE), upon review of the evaluations and meeting with the parents, determines that the child would benefit from individualized or small group support to help them navigate the preschool environment.

 If you have concerns about your child, you as a parent have the right to request an evaluation subsidized by the Department Of Education (DOE).